epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_4.md

     - Scarlett's Self-Defined convention

 - Crazy stuff like custom fixtures
-  - Expand this to have weird stuff only Ben knows
+  - Expand this to have weird stuff only Bea knows